ChiHangChen/SteamDailyBoosterPack/README.md

 game_id = [292030, 1091500]
 ```

-`292030` is The Witcher 3, and `1091500` is Cyberpunk 2077, you can get the game id one steam game store url.
+`292030` is The Witcher 3, and `1091500` is Cyberpunk 2077, you can get the game id on steam game store url.

 # Run